tommyliu313/atwdiproject/readme.md

 ## Overview

 This is the Advanced Technology Web Development I project.
-This website is
+This website provides a full RESTful service Public Market

 ## Website